-We have been looking for solutions to automate our window coverings for some time.
+We have been looking for smart blinds or another way to automate our window coverings for some time.
 We would really love to have our shutters automatically open and close at certain times of the day, when we are watching TV, or to help us save energy when we aren’t home.

 So far in our research, we have discovered that automating our window coverings is a pain and really expensive.
 When we moved into our house, we invested in some nice Hunter Douglas shades, blinds, and shutters.
 A couple of years ago we went to a local dealer who estimated it would cost us hundreds of dollars per window to retrofit, and even if we retrofitted, the Hunter Douglas app didn’t integrate with any of our smart home hubs.
 There are some other quality alternatives, such as Bali and Pella, but it’s pretty expensive to experiment with one or two windows before making a commitment to our whole house.
 By the time you add all the labor costs and hassle, it would be much more simpler and cost-effective to replace all the window coverings at once.

 Thus far, we have concluded that there is currently no cost effective way to automate our existing shades and shutters.
 At CES this year, we discovered MySmartBlinds, who have a product to automate tilting of venetian blinds.
 They sell both complete blinds with a tilt motor, and a retrofit kit for those who already have venetian blinds installed.
 We have a few windows in our house that have wood venetian blinds from Hunter Douglas, so we bought two kits to add to our home offices.
 Check out our tour of their CES booth below.